 Running the Pittsburgh Marathon Blindfolded

-Here is the Vision Research ROPARD Foundation (VRRF) mission statement and link to their site to help people better understand where all donations are going to and the wonderful work that is being done to help the visually impaired.
+Here is the Autism Speaks link to their site and some info about them to help people better understand where all donations are going to and the wonderful work that is being done to help the visually impaired.

 Autism Speaks was founded in February 2005 by Bob and Suzanne Wright, grandparents of a child with autism.
 Their longtime friend Bernie Marcus donated $25 million to help financially launch the organization.
 Since then, Autism Speaks has grown into the world’s leading autism science and advocacy organization, dedicated to funding research into the causes, prevention, treatments and a cure for autism; increasing awareness of autism spectrum disorders; and advocating for the needs of individuals with autism and their families.
 We are proud of what we’ve been able to accomplish and look forward to continued successes in the years ahead.

 To read more about Autism Speaks’ awareness, fundraising, science, and advocacy efforts, or to read about some of our other exciting initiatives, please visit our News Section.